Birth Control Restrictions Are Especially Dangerous for Menopausal Women

 Robinson isn’t the only elected leader against protecting contraception.

-Arizona Senate Majority Leaders, Sonny Borelli, said “Bayer Company invented aspirin.
+Arizona Senate Majority Leader, Sonny Borelli, said “Bayer Company invented aspirin.
 Put it between your knees,” suggesting that women wouldn’t need access to contraception if they kept their legs closed.

 What are people like Robinson and Borelli not talking about?
 The far reaching ramifications of restricting birth control pills for women of all ages.